 - WISP pays interns an hourly wage of up to 10 hours/week for 10 weeks @ $8.00/hour for two terms.

-- Any sponsor willing to financially support their intern, please contact WISP.
-Your generosity enables more students to participate.
-Sponsors interested in taking a second intern are asked to support that intern’s wages ($1600 maximum) from their own funding.
+- Any mentor willing to financially support their intern, please contact WISP.
+Your generosity enables more students to participate. mentors interested in taking a second intern are asked to support that intern’s wages ($1600 maximum) from their own funding.

-After Matching, Expectations for Sponsors (and/or Assistant Sponsors)
+After Matching, Expectations for Mentors (and/or Assistant Mentors)

 - Contact the WISP office sooner rather than later if you are having any issues that could affect the intern’s ability to meet and complete internship expectations.

-- New sponsors and assistant sponsors should plan to attend the January orientation dinner.
+- New mentors and assistant mentors should plan to attend the January orientation dinner.

 - Guide interns in developing a culminating poster of their work to be presented at the annual Karen E. Wetterhahn Science Symposium in May and prepare interns to communicate their work to a lay audience.